wmakeouthill/certificados-wesley/portfolio-content/projects/wmakeouthill.github.io-english.md

 - `deploy.sh` and `deploy-completo-projeto-wesley.ps1`
 - `DEPLOY-GOOGLE-CLOUD-RUN.md`

-These describe how to:
+These files describe how to:

 - build the backend image (with Angular build copied to `static/`);
 - publish the image to a registry (e.g., GCR/Artifact Registry);
-- create/update the Cloud Run service with required env vars.
+- create/update the Cloud Run service with the required environment variables.

 ### Google Secret Manager